Annosz/StardewValleyModdingGuide/README.md

 ## 4. Character creation

 ## 5. Gameplay
-- :green_heart:[Desert Obelisk](https://www.nexusmods.com/stardewvalley/mods/2021) A simple mod that ads a Desert Obelisk to the game.
+- :green_heart: [Desert Obelisk](https://www.nexusmods.com/stardewvalley/mods/2021) A simple mod that ads a Desert Obelisk to the game.
 Quite useful and balanced.
-- :green_heart:[DeepWoods](https://www.nexusmods.com/stardewvalley/mods/2571) Adds a new well-designed, mine-like part to the forest.
+- :green_heart: [DeepWoods](https://www.nexusmods.com/stardewvalley/mods/2571) Adds a new well-designed, mine-like part to the forest.
 It is a good addition to the game, has a nice balance and difficulty, and a ton of interesting encounters and events.
 It is compatible with a lot of other mods, except for the very similar:
-- :yellow_heart:[Even More Secret Woods](https://www.nexusmods.com/stardewvalley/mods/2364) Another mod that extends the forest.
+- :yellow_heart: [Even More Secret Woods](https://www.nexusmods.com/stardewvalley/mods/2364) Another mod that extends the forest.
 This one is more unbalanced (basically just ads more hardwood without a challenge), less detailed, not updated and if you want to add it to an existing save, you have to use *Entoarox Framework* as explained in the description.
 It also has compatibility issues with *DeepWoods*, so I recommend picking the previous one.
 If you still want to use both of them, you can find help in the description of *DeepWoods* and a patch among the downloadable files.

 ## 6. Other mods